-Spring Internships: October 28, 2019 – January 24, 2020 at noon (CT)
+Summer Internships: April 27, 2020 – June 5, 2020 at noon (CT)

-5. Secure Approvals.
+- Secure Approvals.

-- The instructor for the course you wish to take will review your application and determine if it is suitable for academic credit.
+- The instructor for the course you wish to take will review your internship application and determine if it is suitable for academic credit.

 You must track the status of both of these approvals by logging back on to your submitted application; you are responsible for ensuring that these approvals are granted before the deadline and following up when needed.
-Because you can track the status of your application yourself, the Moody College will not notify you via email when these approvals are recieved, nor will you receive a final approval/denial notification.

-7. Syllabus.
+- Syllabus.
 Obtain the course syllabus from the instructor.
 Generally, this will be made available via Canvas.

 Students who do not complete these steps by the posted deadline will be dropped from the internship course and will not receive academic credit for their internship.